TedTschopp/tedt.org/_posts/Drafts/2023-10-17-You-Have-My-Sword-and-My-Bow-and-My-Axe.md

 - **Tender Love and Care**: Typically adds an additional 1 month wage for the weapons smith of ₢ of in-game currency to the weapon's base value.

 **Mass Produced.**  A society that is two tech levels higher than the tech level that introduced the weapon can mass produce weapon, ammunition, or armor.
 When this is done, the weapon acts like it is fragile as well costing half the amount it costs normally.

+### Operators Rule (#)

+Weapons in this game may require a specific number of people to operate them effectively, especially in the case of large siege weapons or higher-tech level equipment.
+The "Operators" characteristic defines this requirement:

+- **Single-Operator**: Weapons with this designation require only one person to operate.
+These are typically handheld or easily managed weapons.
+- **Multi-Operator**: Weapons with this designation require more than one person to operate successfully.
+The specific number needed will be listed alongside the weapon's description.
+For example, a trebuchet might list "Operators: 3" to indicate that it requires three people for optimal use.
+- **Tech-Dependent**: Higher-tech level weapons may require a larger operating crew due to their complexity.
+The number of operators will be listed in the weapon's description and could change depending on the tech level of the society using it.

 ### One Use Weapons